 Additionally, HOA governing documents can grant further powers such as restrictions on home ownership, exterior paint colors, fencing and parking requirements.

-In Arizona, an HOA may impose fines on a homeowner for violating its rules.
-An HOA may also impose reasonable charges for the late payment of assessments.
-In both cases an HOA must provide the homeowner with notice.
+In Arizona, an HOA can impose fines on a homeowner for violating its rules.
+An HOA can also impose reasonable charges for the late payment of assessments.
+In both cases, an HOA must provide the homeowner with notice and an opportunity to be heard.

-An HOA may charge the greater of either $15 or 10% of the amount unpaid for late fees.
-A payment is late after 15 days.
-If a homeowner is in violation of the governing documents, an HOA may impose reasonable fines, and in some cases, collect attorney fees for any legal proceedings.
+An HOA can charge the greater of either $15 or 10% of the amount unpaid for late fees.
+A payment is considered late after 15 days.
+If a homeowner is in violation of the governing documents, an HOA can impose reasonable fines, and in some cases, collect attorney fees for any legal proceedings.

-An HOA’s governing documents may include reasonable rules and regulations regarding the placement and manner of display of these flags.
+An HOA’s governing documents can include reasonable rules and regulations regarding the placement and manner of display of these flags, solar energy panels, and satellite dishes and antennas.

-Can an HOA Take Your House in Arizona?
+Can an HOA Take a Homeowner’s House in Arizona?

-An HOA can foreclose on your house in Arizona for unpaid liens if the homeowner has been delinquent in payment for a year or more or the total late fees equals $1,200 or more (not including late fees, collection fees, or attorney fees).
+An HOA can foreclose on a homeowner’s house in Arizona for unpaid liens if the homeowner has been delinquent in payment for at least a year or the total late fees equals at least $1,200 (not including late fees, collection fees, or attorney fees).

 If the debt isn’t paid within 30 days, the HOA must file a lawsuit for a foreclosure and follow the same legal process that a mortgage lender would to foreclose on a house.